Supporting Early Dental Development

 • There is not enough space for adult teeth:

-Widening the jaw may help prevent crowding and reduce the chance of needing extractions later.
+Widening the jaw may assist in managing crowding and could lessen the likelihood of extractions later.

 • A crossbite is present:

 This means the upper teeth sit inside the lower teeth when biting down.
-An expander can help guide better alignment.
+An expander may help guide the development of more favourable alignment.

 Yes, some children can begin orthodontic treatment while they still have baby teeth.
 This is called interceptive or early orthodontic treatment.
 It focuses on guiding the development of the jaws and teeth during early growth stages, before all the adult teeth have come through.
 Treatment at this stage doesn’t usually involve full braces.
 Instead, it may include:

-• Removable appliances may help guide tooth movement or help manage habits like thumb sucking.
+may help guide tooth movement or help manage habits such as thumb sucking.

 No, it’s not too late.
 Many teenagers start orthodontic treatment between the ages of 12 and 16.
 By age 16, most adult teeth are present, and the jaws are still developing.
 This is a common time to begin treatment, as the teeth and bite can still be guided with care.

 There’s no strict age limit for braces.
 The timing depends on your child’s dental development and individual needs.
-A dentist can help determine if treatment at 16 is a good fit and discuss what options might be available.
+A dentist can help determine whether treatment at 16 is a good fit and discuss available options.

 Invisalign may be an option for some younger children, depending on their dental development and how well they can follow instructions.
 Invisalign also offers a version for growing children known as Invisalign First.
 It’s designed for those with baby teeth or a mix of baby and adult teeth.

-For treatment to be effective, the aligners typically need to be worn for 20 to 22 hours each day.
-Because of this, they’re suited to children who can wear the aligners consistently, have mild to moderate alignment concerns, and may benefit from early care but are more comfortable with a clear, removable option.
+For treatment to work as intended, the aligners generally need to be worn for 20 to 22 hours each day.
+Because of this, they may be suitable for children who can wear the aligners consistently, have mild to moderate alignment needs, and prefer a clear, removable option as part of early care.

 Right Menu Icon